-The online Introduction to 3D Animation Course gets you feeling confident rigging and animating your own 3D characters using the computer software Autodesk Maya, which is used by major film and game studios around the world.
-You'll be personally mentored by industry experts who worked on War for the Planet of the Apes, The Willoughbys, and video games like Dauntless, Resident Evil, and Batman: Arkham Knight.
-You'll graduate with an original piece of work for your demo reel!
+The online Foundations of 3D Animation Course gets you feeling confident rigging and animating your own 3D characters using the computer software Autodesk Maya, which is used by major film and game studios around the world.

 How to get into 2D or 3D animation

 With the wealth of resources the internet provides, getting in a job in 2D or 3D animation has become much easier (provided you have an excellent understanding of the principles and awesome work in your demo reel to show for it!).
 There are many free tutorials available to help you get started.

 It goes without saying that you can accelerate your career by taking a formal animation course through CG Spectrum.
 These courses are taught by industry experts with years of experience working on blockbuster films and Triple-A games.
 With their mentorship, you learn animation skills for success and get amazing insights into life in the industry.

 Besides a high-quality education, here are two more tips to help you become an Animator:

 Have a go at making an animated movie and sharing it on YouTube or your own website or social media.
 Doing solo projects will give you experience as well as something concrete to show prospective employers.

 If going it alone does not suit you, (for example, you may be a great artist but not so good at storytelling), partner with someone whose skills complement your own.
 If you're looking to break into 3D animation, you could team up with someone who is making their way into 3D modeling.
 The resulting product will serve as a portfolio piece for both of you!